Agente404/flipper/payloads/Keylogger2Discord/README.md

 # Keyloger 2 Discord

-This payload exfills user voice as text to discord
+This payload exfills user voice as text to discord.

+**It targets Windows 10, 11**

 You must edit the following parameters on the payload:
 * Hook - your Discord hook